 You will use Canvas object to invoke a drawArc function which takes four parameters.

 public void drawArc (RectF oval, float startAngle, float sweepAngle, boolean useCenter, Paint paint)

 Paint attribute decides the style of the Arc (Fill or Stroke etc).
 Oval parameter decides the shape and size of the arc.
 Start angle (in degrees) where the arc begins, Sweep Angle measures how long the arc will be drawn and is always measured in clockwise.

-1. Arc will be drawn in clockwise direction
+1. Arc will be drawn in a clockwise direction

-2. Below diagram, indicates the way drawArc assumes degrees over the layout.
+2. Below the diagram, indicates the way drawArc assumes degrees over the layout.

 3. The direction of drawing the arc can be reversed by providing negative angles.

 Now it’s time for some examples to better understand how to draw an android arc between two points with respect to Start Angle and End Angle.

 sweep angle = 90 degrees

 In the above diagram, the shaded portion is the rendered arc portion.
 As you can see, It starts from 0 degrees as depicted in the coordinate system, and it sweeps 90 degrees in a clockwise direction.